On the Ultra-Long Gamma-Ray Transient GRB 250702B/EP250702: Discussions

-Using $E_{\rm peak}$ of about 400 ± 100\,keV of the main burst \citep{GBM_GCN_250702BDE} and the estimated redshift ($z$) of $0.2\sim 1$ \citep{2025arXiv250714286L}, we estimate the $\Gamma_{\rm M}$ of $300\sim480$.
-This estimation has a large uncertainty due to the dispersion of the relations and uncertainties on the $E_{\rm peak}$ and $z$.
+Using $E_{\rm peak}$ of about 400 ± 100\,keV of the main burst \citep{GBM_GCN_250702BDE} and the redshift ($z$) of 1.036 \citep{gompertz_jwst_2025}, we estimate the $\Gamma_{\rm M}$ of $410\sim570$.
+This estimation has a large uncertainty due to the dispersion of the relations and uncertainties on the $E_{\rm peak}$.
 It should be noted that the high energy photon index ($\beta$) of Band spectrum is about -1.6 \citep{GBM_GCN_250702BDE}, indicating that there is a break in higher energy range.
 If so, the $\Gamma_{\rm M}$ should be larger.
 Next, we roughly estimate the Lorentz factor during the following soft X-ray episode with -5/3 power-law decay (episode F, about 1 to 30 days post main burst, denoted as $\Gamma_{\rm F}$).
-Given that the main burst and the following soft X-ray emission share the same power index of -1.6, we assume that the spectrum in the jet co-moving frame maintains the same shape among these stages and the difference of observed spectrum is caused by the different Lorentz factor of the jet among these episodes, therefore we can roughly estimate the ratio of Lorentz factor between these two stages based on the lower energy boundaries of the energy band with spectral index of -1.6, $\frac{\Gamma_{\rm M}}{\Gamma_{\rm F}} \sim 100$.
-Thus, we can infer that $\Gamma_{\rm F}$ is about several (order of magnitude estimation), which corresponds to relatively mild accretion rate (but not stable, considering the highly variable flux) and thus late time fallback rate.
+Given that the main burst and the following soft X-ray emission share the same power index, we assume that the spectrum in the jet co-moving frame maintains the same shape among these stages and the difference of observed spectrum is caused by the different Lorentz factor of the jet among these episodes, therefore we can roughly estimate the ratio of Lorentz factor between these two stages based on the lower energy boundaries of the energy band with spectral index of -1.6, $\frac{\Gamma_{\rm M}}{\Gamma_{\rm F}} \sim 100$.
+Thus, we can infer that $\Gamma_{\rm F}$ is about several (order of magnitude estimation), which corresponds to relatively mild accretion rate in late time fallback.